kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 6.1 ***On your local machine***, get the hostname of the app service in `Spoke3` as done in Step 5.2.
 In our example, the hostname is `hs12-spoke3-3578-app.azurewebsites.net`.
 Use your actual hostname from step 5.2.

 6.2.
 Connect to the on-premises server `Hs12-branch1-vm` [using the serial console](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview#access-serial-console-for-virtual-machines-via-azure-portal).
-We will test access from `Hs12-branch1-vm` to the app service in `Spoke3` via the private endpoint in `Hub1`.
+We will test access from `Hs12-branch1-vm` to the app service in `Spoke3` via the private endpoint in ***Hub1***.

 6.3.
-Resolve the hostname (`hs12-spoke3-3578-app.azurewebsites.net` in this example).
+Resolve the hostname DNS - which is `hs12-spoke3-3578-app.azurewebsites.net` in this example.
 Use your actual hostname from Step 6.1
 ```sh
 nslookup hs12-spoke3-3578-app.azurewebsites.net
 ```